thengl/GeoMLA/README.md

     ## OOB prediction error (MSE):       1446.878
     ## R squared (OOB):                  0.4041142

-where `TYPECU_ICP40` is the indicator variable specifying that values `Y` refer to `CU_ICP40` i.e. copper contration.
-This single model can now be used to predict any of the four chemicals in combination with any `TYPEDESC`, which gives the following four maps below.
+where `TYPECU_ICP40` is the indicator variable specifying which values `Y` refer to `CU_ICP40` i.e. copper contration.
+This single multivariate model can now be used to predict any of the four chemicals in combination with any `TYPEDESC`.

 ![figure](./RF_vs_kriging/results/geochem/Fig_NGS_elements_RF.png) *Figure: Predictions produced for four chemical elements (wet stream sediments) from the National Geochemical Survey using a single multivariate RF model.
 Area covers the US States Illinois and Indiana.
 Spatial resolution of predictions is 5 km.*

-A disadvantage of running multivariate models is that the data size increases rapidly and hence also the computing intensity increases exponentially.
+A disadvantage of running multivariate models is that the data size increases rapidly as the number of target variables increases and hence also the computing intensity increases exponentially.
 For a comparison, the National Geochemical Survey comprises hundreds of chemical elements hence the total size of training points could easily exceed several millions.
 In addition, further model diagnostics such as variable importance and similar becomes difficult as all variables are included in a single model — indicates overall R-square of 0.40, but not all chemical elements can be mapped with the same accuracy.
+Note also that in this case study we do not derive any buffer distances (also because the sampling points are well distributed and this data set is rich with covariates) as this would blow up computing load exponentially.

 Prediction of spatio-temporal variable
 --------------------------------------